Westfield Hornsby: History

 The original Westfield Hornsby known as Westfield Plaza opened in July 1961.
 The centre featured McDowells (later rebranded as Waltons and then Venture), Coles New World and 25 stores.

 In 1968 Westfield Hornsby received its first major redevelopment which saw the centre quadruple in size.
 The centre was also upgraded in 1976 and 1979.

 A competing shopping centre opened on 14 November 1979 by Deputy Premier Jack Ferguson and Hornsby Shire President Don Evans.
 The shopping centre known as Northgate featured Grace Bros (rebranded to Myer in 2004), Kmart and 67 speciality stores.

 In the early 1990s the intersection of Florence Street and Hunter Street became a pedestrian mall with a fountain at the centre of the pedestrian mall.
-The fountain known as the Hornsby Water Clock was designed by Victor Cusack who previously designed the Pacific Family fountain in 1988 at Westfield Warringah Mall.
+The fountain known as the Hornsby Water Clock was designed by Victor Cusack, who previously designed the Pacific Family fountain in 1988 at Warringah Mall.
 The fountain was unveiled in 1993.

+2000–2001 redevelopment

 In 1999 Westfield purchased the Northgate Shopping Centre and commenced its four stage redevelopment.
 This redevelopment involved the closure and demolition of the original Westfield centre and incorporation of adjacent Northgate Centre into the development.
 In January 2000 Westfield was temporarily closed to pave way for the new centre which doubled the retail space and added restaurants and cinemas at a cost of $360 million over a two-year period.
 During this redevelopment, the original Westfield centre was demolished and rebuilt, making it the second Westfield to be completely demolished after Westfield Burwood.
 It also extended and refurbished the former Northgate centre.

 The development opened in four stages.
 Stage one of the redevelopment opened in the former Northgate side in October 2000 with the Northgate name dropped and part of Westfield.
 This stage included the opening of Coles and 50 stores.

 Stage two opened in May 2001 which was the old Westfield Hornsby side.
 This stage was physically separated from the stage 1 site until August when the 2 stages joined together via an underground level.
 This stage included the opening of Woolworths and 40 speciality stores.

 Stage three was completed in September 2001 which included the opening of David Jones, Target, Gowings, a food court and 100 stores.

 Westfield Hornsby had its official grand opening on the 26 September 2001.

 Stage four of the development opened on 29 November 2001 with the opening of the nine screen Greater Union Cinema (now Event Cinemas) and restaurant precinct which opened on 25 November 2001.